matheushent/word-count/README.md

 ```

 #### Note
-For the above test to work, the Docker container must be running, check [here](#test-the-project-locally).
+For the above test to work, the Docker container must be running, check [here](#use-docker-to-run-the-tests).
+If don't want to use Docker, then add the port 8000 in the `curl` command (e.g. `http://localhost:8000/wc/`).